eficode-academy/oidc-oauth2-katas/protecting-apis.md

 Retry the get-by-id operation, which should now succeed.

-Optionally, add the `:write` scope to the object `POST` method in the API.
+Optionally, add the `:write` scope to the object-store `POST` method in the API.

 ### Clean up